 Aaron's art inspiration came during a college English class where the professor's words were filled with passion, force, and knowledge.
 It was there that he felt an activation spilling out from the core of his being, shifting his perspective to create using colors charged with energy to release his own passion to the world.

 Moving from Engineering to General Studies, he followed his intuition to an art class and studied the principles of design.
 He discovered his ability to see the world through new lenses using meditation, music, and sacred geometry in co-creating with the earth's elements, applying materials such as stone, acrylic, paints, woods, and metals.
 Aaron states that, "I see my art as a co-creation, the Earth's elements speak to me of how they want to be honored and presented.
 If marble has veining in it, I honor the innate design that's already in nature and compliment it, adding to it, in short an alchemy of creation."

-Aaron lives in Dallas, TX where works on his latest creations in wall hangings, installations, and sculptures.
-His art is in private residencies throughout the country.
-He is also currently showing his work at Prana Haven in Richardson, TX and Lightworkers Sanctuary in The Colony, TX.
+Aaron lives in Dallas, TX where works on his latest creations, installations, and sculptures.
+His art is in private residencies, and corporations throughout the country.
+He is also currently repesented at ADC Fine Art in Cincinnati, and has work at Prana Haven in Richardson, TX and Lightworkers Sanctuary in The Colony, TX.